 If you’re driving into Philadelphia do yourself a favor, park your car.
 Both times that I visited with my boys I parked my truck in our hotel garage and left it there until it was time to go home.
 I found that this was a less stressful way for us to get around the city.

 Enjoy the city by bus or foot.
-Hands down, public transportation or walking is the best way to find even more free things to do in Philadelphia.
+Hands down, public transportation or walking is the best way to find even more free or low cost things to do in Philadelphia.

 In your normal day-to-day you probably drive around everywhere anyway, so why not give yourself a break.
 This will not only allow you to get a full sense of city life but it will also allow you to spot the little things you might not see while stuck in traffic.